tiffanychenx/ChenXiaoXin-MSDM5001/README.md

 # README
-# For the first question， solution is in the pdf
+# For the first question，
+Please read the pdf and run 5001_homework_question 1.bashrc
 # For the second question about Bash script

 Just Run ./5001_homework.sh